What are the Best Cave and Glowworm Tours in Waitomo?

 1. The Legendary Black Water Rafting Co.

 Combine the adrenaline adventure that New Zealand is famous for with the majesty of the Waitomo caves networks on a cave tour with The Legendary Black Water Rafting Co.
 Go cave tubing complete with underground waterfall jumps on the three-hour Black Labyrinth tour or go all out on the five-hour Black Abyss tour with abseiling, waterfall climbing, ziplining and more.
 Both options give you the opportunity to see small clusters of glowworms, as well as a few interesting limestone formations along the way.
-All in all, this activity is all about the adventure.
-See how the tours compare in What is the Best Black Water Rafting Tour in New Zealand?
+All in all, this activity is all about adventure.
+See how the tours compare in What is the Best Black Water Rafting Tour in New Zealand? or head to Viator and Tripadvisor to book your tour.

 Location: 585 Waitomo Caves Road